kalendar/assessments/srl/strategies/managing_environment/medium-summary.md

-Your responses to the survey indicate that you **occasionally** try to limit disruptions or distractions when completing your schoolwork.
+Your responses to the survey indicate that you **occasionally** try to limit environmental disruptions or distractions when completing your schoolwork.
 Getting into the habit of creating a quiet, comfortable place to do your work can help keep you more focused and attentive.

 Please read the environment management strategies below AND then click on the **More Info** button to dig even deeper.